Thursday, March 26, 2026

 Accommodations available at various area hotels.
 Please make your reservations soon since there are several Pittsburgh events that may reduce availability.

-Duquesne University has received a $1.5 million gift from the Edith L. Trees Charitable Trust to support disability and special needs education for the Nasuti College of Medicine.
+Duquesne University has received a $1.5 million gift from the Edith L. Trees Charitable Trust to expand disability and special needs education at the Nasuti College of Osteopathic Medicine, strengthening inclusive training and care for future physicians.

 We invite submissions that explore practical, effective, and inclusive uses of assistive